microsoft/kiota/vscode/microsoft-kiota/README.md

 # Microsoft Kiota

-Kiota is a client generator for HTTP REST APIs described by OpenAPI.
+Kiota is a client/plugin/manifest generator for HTTP REST APIs described by OpenAPI.
 The experience is available as [a command-line tool](https://www.nuget.org/packages/Microsoft.OpenApi.Kiota) and as [a Visual Studio Code extension](https://aka.ms/kiota/extension).
 Kiota helps eliminate the need to take a dependency on a different API client for every API that you need to call, as well as limiting the generation to the exact API surface area you’re interested in, thanks to a filtering capability.
+Recently, it has also added plugin and manifest generations based on OpenAPI descriptions that can speed up the process of generating Declarative Copilots.

 ## Features

 Using kiota you can:

 1. Search for API descriptions.
-1. Filter and select the API endpoints you need.
+2. Filter and select the API endpoints you need by slicing only required endpoints from a rather bulky OpenAPI Description
-1. Generate models and a chained method API surface in the language of your choice.
+3. Generate models and a chained method API surface in the language of your choice.
+Supported languages can be viewed at https://github.com/microsoft/kiota/tree/main?tab=readme-ov-file#supported-languages
-1. Call the API with the new client.
+4. Call the OpenAPI described API with the new client generated in step 3 above.
+5. Generate validated and working plugin manifests that can be easily integrated into LLMs. **New**
+6. Generate OpenApi manifests. **New**

 All that in a matter of seconds.